-14. Does the law in your jurisdiction provide protection to whistle-blowers?
+15. Does the law in your jurisdiction provide protection to whistle-blowers?
+Do the authorities in your jurisdiction offer any incentives or rewards to whistle-blowers?

 Yes.
 The right to report crimes and other legal violations by the citizens is well established in the laws and regulations such as the Constitution, the Criminal Procedure Law and the Anti-Unfair Competition Law.
-As for the protection on whistle-blowers, some specific rules like the Rules of the Supreme People's Procuratorate on Protecting the Citizens' Tip-off Rights were formulated to provide a comprehensive mechanism from both substantial and procedural levels.
+As for the protection on whistle-blowers, some specific rules like the Rules of the Supreme People's Procuratorate on Protecting the Citizens' Tip-off Rights have been formulated to provide a comprehensive mechanism from both substantial and procedural levels.

 Strict confidentiality is the foundational requirement imposed on the authorities that receive any reporting throughout the handling process.
 Also, the authorities need to take measures (eg. restraining the physical access of those being reported to the reporter) to ensure the safety of the reporters and their close relatives whenever necessary.
-Retaliation on the whistle-blowers is entirely forbidden by law, and legal liabilities such as administrate punishment, criminal detention or imprisonment can be imposed.
+Retaliation on the whistle-blowers is entirely forbidden by law, and legal liabilities such as administrative punishment, criminal detention or imprisonment can be imposed.